-That was when I noticed a missed phone call from One Medical, my ke.
+That was when I noticed a missed phone call from the One Medical group, my medical provider.
 My iPhone was set to send all unrecognized calls to voice mail.
 Needless to say, this was one phone call I should have answered before the second ring.

-Early Friday, before I made my commute to work, the one that feels like a living documentary?
+Early Friday, before I made my commute to work.
+The one that feels like a living documentary?
 Yeah, that commute.
 I stopped by to see the phlebotomist at One Medical’s DTLA office as ordered by my physician.
 Nothing out of the ordinary, unless you factor in the day I slurred my words after a family lunch.
-(I don’t drink) How about the interview where it took an effort to get full sentences out while I was in Atlanta?
-(No one noticed that but me.)
+(I don’t drink.)
+How about the interview where it took an effort to get full sentences out while I was in Atlanta?
+(No one noticed that episode but me.)